Sailing School Questions

 Yes, you can still take a yacht out with one of our knowledgeable skippers who will show you the ropes and guide you around the harbour.
 Your skipper will let you take the ropes and steer the yacht if you want to have a go or you can sit back and relax and take in the scenery.

 Local maritime regulations require all bareboat charter vessels to be anchored between sunset and sunrise.
 If you wish to sail after dark you can take one of our knowledgeable skippers with you.

 You are only allowed to dock at our marina on bareboat charters as other jetties are not suitable for fibreglass yachts.
 If you have our skipper onboard there are a few alternative locations where we can drop you ashore. eg King Street Wharf at Darling Harbour.

 There are none but you will be charged for a minimum 4 hour period on our sailing vessels.

 The simple answer is no as we do not issue refunds under any circumstances but you may be able to transfer your booking to another date or the money to another service – please see our charter terms and conditions and corporate event terms and conditions and sailing school terms and conditions.

-Yes – this is fine on board all of the EastSail vessels (please note that on MV Yarranabbe there is are BYO fees covering corkage and staff costs P.O.A) If you prefer to use our on board catering service you can check out our Onboard Catering Menus and Catering and Drinks Order Form or for MV Yarranabbe Menus by Foodz by ML and our MV Yarranabbe Wine List.
+Yes – this is fine on board all of the EastSail vessels (please note that on MV Yarranabbe there are BYO fees covering corkage and staff costs P.O.A) If you prefer we can arrange your catering and drinks.

 Yes, you are able to take a reasonable amount of alcohol on board but if we think you have brought or ordered too much through our cellars we may request that you leave some ashore for your return or reduce your cellars order.
 We also strongly recommend that you take plenty of water and soft drinks as it is easy to become dehydrated in the sun and wind.